ONO 99

-ONO 99 (previously published as O'NO 99 by International Games, Inc.) is a proprietary card game produced by Mattel and based on the public-domain card game Ninety-nine, but played with a unique deck of 54 cards (112 cards in the 2022 edition).
+ONO 99 (previously published as O'NO 99 by International Games, Inc.) is a proprietary adding game produced by Mattel and based on the public-domain card game Ninety-nine.
+It is played with a dedicated deck of 54 cards (112 cards in the 2022 edition).

 The object of the game is to play as many number cards as possible while keeping the total value of discarded cards below 99.
 Similar to the game UNO, ONO 99 has special cards such as Reverse, Hold, and Double Play cards that can alter gameplay.

 Gameplay

 The game is played by three to eight players.
 Each player picks a card from the deck, and the player who drew the highest-numbered card becomes the dealer (Hold, Reverse and Double Play each count as 0), who then deals four cards to each player, and places the remainder of the deck face down in the center of the play area.
 The player to the dealer's left starts the hand by playing any numbered card face up beside the deck, forming a discard pile, and announces the number.
 That player must then immediately draw the top card from the deck.
 Each subsequent player does likewise, announcing a new total by adding the value of the card they played to the previous player's total.
 Play continues clockwise between players until one player is unable to play a card without causing the total value of the discard pile to reach or exceed 99; that player loses the hand and will start the next hand.

 In addition to number cards (2 to 10 in the original 1980 edition; 0 to 10 in the 2022 edition), five special types of cards are present in the deck, which may be used to attack opponents or benefit the player using them: